ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter37.md

 Jumping off from his sword, Wèi WúXiàn’s heart was beating faster than ever, and his breathing also quickened up; he was no longer as calm as when he was travelling back home.

-It was an overwhelming feeling for him to think that such a good-looking man belonged to him.
+It was an overwhelming feeling for him to think that such a good-looking man was his husband.
 Moreover, he was waiting for him to come home.

-This was by far more precious to him than countless treasures in the world, and he was no longer afraid of other people trying to spoil his happiness.
+Knowing that someone was waiting for your return was by far more precious to him than countless treasures in the world, and he was no longer afraid of other people trying to spoil his happiness.

 Without saying a single word, both of them walked quickly towards each other to close the distance that separated them.